itohamy/JA-POLS_v0/README.md

 )
 ```

-The size of a single input frame:
+The size of a single input frame (height, width, depth):
 ```
 images = dict(
     img_sz = (250, 420, 3),